Search

 “I like to learn and do new things,” Greg says.
 “Every week, you do something different.
 It's not always exactly the same, and the more you learn, the more things you can do.”

-Greg says students at UTI will succeed in the program if they exemplify a professional attitude at school and in class.
-Greg says having a strong work ethic and commitment to excellence is what enabled him to consistently advance in his own career.
+Greg says students at UTI will succeed in the program if they demonstrate a professional attitude at school and in class.
+He also says having a strong work ethic and commitment to excellence enabled him to consistently advance his career.

-Students can put those principles into practice at UTI by making attendance and studying a priority, which can be attractive to future employers.
+Students can put those principles into practice at UTI through regular attendance and prioritizing their studies, which can be attractive to future employers.

 “Show up every day on time, study, pay attention, don't mess around, and you can't help but learn and be successful,” Greg says.